P102 (E) Rev. 16

 - signed receipts from the recipient showing the total amount paid in the year.

-If you are reporting taxable support payments, enter on line 156 of your income tax and benefit return the total amount of support payments you received under a court order or written agreement.
+If you are reporting taxable support payments, enter on line 156 of your return the total amount of support payments you received under a court order or written agreement.
 This includes any support payments you received under a social assistance arrangement.

 Do not include amounts you received that are more than the amounts specified in the order or agreement, such as pocket money or gifts that your children received directly from the payer.